 On the statement of net position, local governments will report a net pension liability or asset, deferred outflows and deferred inflows for the State plans in amounts that are measured as of June 30, (the measurement date).
 There is no need to "roll forward" these numbers to the employer's reporting date.
 This is a concession made by the GASB to accommodate timely financial reporting.
-If the measurement date was required to be the same as the financial statement date (the reporting date) it would be difficult for local governments to produce timely financial statements.

-The earliest measurement date that can be used by an employer is 12 months earlier than the reporting date.
-Therefore, local governments with a reporting date of June 30, 2021 can use either the June 30, 2020 schedules or the June 30, 2021 schedules for their year-end balances.
-Local governments with a reporting date of December 31, 2021 will use the June 30, 2021 schedules for their year-end balances.
+Local governments with a reporting date of June 30, 2022 can use either the June 30, 2021 schedules or the June 30, 2020 schedules for their year-end balances.
+Local governments with a reporting date of December 31, 2022 will use the June 30, 2022 schedules for their year-end balances.